Topic: Alternatives to Long-Term Residential Care Programs

 - In order to be included: Program must deliver either short-term higher level of placement services or services designed to be an alternative to placement in higher levels of care, or must train staff and/or caregivers to deliver these services

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines child welfare outcomes such as reductions in the use of higher levels of placement or occurrence of placement disruptions, and/or behavior-related outcomes for youth/children such as changes in behavior, symptom levels, and/or functioning.
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines child welfare outcomes such as reductions in the use of higher levels of placement or occurrence of placement disruptions, and/or behavior-related outcomes for youth/children such as changes in behavior, symptom levels, and/or functioning.

 Programs in this Topic Area